Skip to main content

 Like Housecall Pro, ServiceTitan is not construction software.
 It handles service and replacement work well, but it doesn’t do multi-phase project scheduling, construction estimating, or job costing for projects that span weeks.

-Where ServiceTitan wins vs Housecall Pro: More advanced dispatching, pricebook management, marketing ROI tracking, membership billing, better reporting
+Where ServiceTitan wins vs Housecall Pro: More advanced dispatching, pricebook management, marketing ROI tracking, membership billing, better reporting.
+For the full breakdown, see our ServiceTitan vs Housecall Pro comparison.

 Where Housecall Pro wins: Much lower cost, faster to set up, simpler to learn, better for small teams